-^{} The origin of this prayer has been a matter of some speculation.
+The origin of this prayer has been a matter of some speculation.
 Henry, the biographer of Calvin, refers it to the Missal, where, however, we find no trace of such a form.
 Ebrard (Reformirtes Kirchenbuch) ascribes it to Œcolampadius.
 Current opinion in France has attributed it to Theodore Beza, who used this prayer at the Colloquy of Poissy; but it existed already in the Liturgy of Geneva.
 We have no reason to doubt Calvin's title to its authorship.
-The point is one of some interest, as this prayer is to be traced in all the Reformed Liturgies, and even in the Anglican Prayer-book, where it will be found with some alterations.
+The point is one of some interest, as this prayer is to be traced in all the Reformed Liturgies, and even in the Anglican Prayer-book, where it occurs twice with slight variations.

-commandments.
-Therefore we have drawn upon ourselves, by thy just sentence, condemnation and death.
-But, O Lord! with heartfelt sorrow we repent and deplore our offences! we condemn ourselves and our evil ways, with true penitence beseeching that thy grace may relieve our distress.
+just sentence, condemnation and death.
+But, O Lord! with heartfelt sorrow we repent and deplore our offences; we condemn ourselves and our evil ways, with true penitence beseeching that thy grace may relieve our distress.